“Why did the narcissist cross the road? Because they thought it was a boundary.”

 - A narcissist will triangulate, blame shift, rage, gaslight, pled, push, provoke, prod, belittle you.

-- You give up the fight as your left hurt and confused and try to keep the peace.
+- You give up the fight as you are left hurt and confused and try to keep the peace.

 Basic boundaries to set up if you’ve not already got any.
-It’s hard to set boundaries if you’re a people pleaser, you need to understand, good people will respect and understand you for your boundaries, setting good boundaries are amazing to deal breakers to remove toxic people from your life without the need for red flags.
+It’s hard to set boundaries if you’re a people pleaser.
+You need to understand.
+Genuine people will respect and understand you for your boundaries.
+Setting healthy boundaries is an amazing deal-breaker to remove toxic people from your life without the need for red flags.
 Boundaries are for how much you give and how much you receive.
 There are things you wouldn’t tell your children that you’d tell your partner.
 Things you’d tell your partner that you wouldn’t tell your mother etc. Things you’d do for those that you wouldn’t do for the other.
-Boundaries do vary depending on whom it with.
+Boundaries do vary depending on whom they are with.

 Building up your self-esteem will help build up your boundaries, knowing who you are, working on your inners self, what you do and do not feel comfortable with doing.
 Listening and tuning into your instincts will help you build boundaries.

 - No contact or grey rock with those who’ve previously continued to hurt you and step over your boundaries.